haileytapia/portfolio/microsoft/microsoft.md

 # Microsoft
 {: .no_toc }

-I created the following content for Q#, a programming language for developing and running quantum algorithms.
+I created the following content for Q#, a programming language for expressing quantum algorithms.
 {: .fs-6 : .fw-300 }

 - TOC